iuuukhueeee/iuuukhueeee.github.io/posts/create-drm-video.md

 wget https://github.com/shaka-project/shaka-packager/releases/download/v3.4.2/packager-osx-arm64
 ```

-After that remember to allow it to execute or you will get `permission denied` error.
+After that remember to allow it to execute or you will get a `permission denied` error.

 ```bash
 chmod +x ./packager-osx-arm64